waynewangyuxuan/dp_sp25_proj2/README.md

 This project implements a low-rank adaptation (LoRA) of the RoBERTa model for the AG News classification task, with a focus on parameter efficiency and training optimization.

+## Current Best
+`dp_sp25_proj2/outputs/latent_lora_20250416_144307_l9-11*`
+This is a latent layer lora only focused on layer 9 to layer 11 of the original model.
+So far, latent lora seems have a much better generalization ability than applying to all layers; data augmentation hurts.

 ## Project Structure

 ```